redis/redis-doc/commands/cluster-delslotsrange.md

-In function side, the `DELSLOTSRANGE` command is very similar to `DELSLOTS`, both of them are to remove the passed hash slots from the node.
+The `CLUSTER DELSLOTSRANGE` command is similar to the `CLUSTER DELSLOTS` command in that they both remove hash slots from the node.
+The difference is that `DELSLOTS` takes a list of hash slots to remove from the node, while `DELSLOTSRANGE` takes a list of slot ranges (specified by start and end slots) to remove to the node.

-The difference is that `DELSLOTS` remove the individual passed hash slot, and `DELSLOTSRANGE` command will remove the hash slots based on the range ( between the start slot and end slot) specified as arguments.

 ## Example